sis00337/Pycharm-For-Dummies/docs/customization.md

             "Rebase the current branch on top of incoming changes" will also integrate changes from one branch to another.
 However, rebasing can be dangerous because it can "rewrite history" of shared branches.
-            Therefore, it is better to _Merge incoming changes_ instead.
+            Therefore, it is better to "Merge incoming changes" instead.

 Congratulations!
 You should see a pop-up that indicates successful project update.